-Scattered throughout this cool planet of ours are 400 mountains and hills named ‘Sugarloaf.’
+Scattered throughout the world are 400 mountains and hills named ‘Sugarloaf.’
 Canada has several; the U.S. has more than 200.

 ‘Sugarloaf’ comes from the loaf-like shape that sugar was once molded into for shipment.

 The best known Sugarloaf Mountain, of course, is in Rio de Janeiro.

 The one that stands out for me [no pun intended] is in my hometown of Campbellton in northern New Brunswick.
 The heavily-treed 922-foot sentinel is at the edge of town, about a mile or so from Duncan Street where I grew up.